gtuck/web3400-Course-Docs/projects/04/description.md

 This function calculates the time elapsed since a given datetime and returns a human-readable string such as "2 hours ago" or "yesterday".

-### Usage

-You can now use the `time_ago` function in any PHP file that includes `config.php`.
+**Usage**: You can now use the `time_ago` function in any PHP file that includes `config.php`.
 For example, you can display the publication date of a blog post like this:

 ```php
 echo time_ago($post['created_at']);